galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Expected temporal trend](../../images/regionalGAM/trends.svg)

 Here you can see the temporal trends modeled from the simple regression vs using autocorrelation in residuals.
-You can see the trends are similar (apprently decrease) even if different (origin and slope are differents).
+You can see the trends are similar (apparently decrease) even if different (origin and slope are different).
 Here results are not significant so we can say that there is a significant decrease of the abundance.

 # Conclusions
 {:.no_toc}

-In this tutorial, you have analyzed regional GAM data to extract useful informations in order to be able to show different tendencies of a chosen species.
+In this tutorial, you have analyzed regional GAM data to extract useful information in order to be able to show different tendencies of a chosen species.
 Therefore, you are now able to treat the dataset so that it shows only the data concerning one specific species of your choice.
-From there, you can show the occurrence of this species through the years first on a dataset and then on a visual chart.
-You have also learned how to represent on a single chart the occurences of various species.
-Afterwards, we have shown you how to create a dataset containing the informations on the abundance of a species per year and per site.
+From there, you can show the phenology of this species through the years first on a dataset and then on a visual chart.
+You have also learned how to represent on a single chart the phenology of various species.
+Afterwards, we have shown you how to create a dataset containing the information on the abundance of a species per year and per site.
 Based on which you can henceforth visually represent the annual abundance trend on a chart.
 Thereafter, you have the possibility of showing the expected temporal trend, based on which you will be able to try predicting the future evolution a given species.
-The last part of this tutorial has shown you how to calculate the linear regression allowing you to determinate wether the year has an influence on the abundance of a species or not.
+The last part of this tutorial has shown you how to calculate the linear regression allowing you to determinate whether the year has an influence on the abundance of a species or not.